-The City of Beverly Hills selects towing services to act as the official tow service.
+The City of Beverly Hillsperiodically selects a towing service(s) to act as the official tow service and awards them a contract.
 This towing service will be used in the following situations:

 - (a) When it is necessary to safeguard a vehicle due to the inability of the owner or operator to take the required action. - (b) When a vehicle is being held as evidence in connection with an investigation. - (c) When it is otherwise necessary to store a motor vehicle.
-This would include situations involving the recovery of stolen or abandoned vehicles, and the removal from the streets of vehicles obstructing traffic in violation of state or local regulations. - (d) In all cases where the vehicle presents a hazard in the roadway.
+This would include situations involving the recovery of stolen or abandoned vehicles, and the removal of vehicles obstructing traffic in violation of state or local regulations. - (d) Cases where the vehicle presents a hazard in the roadway.